heig-vd-dai-course/heig-vd-dai-course/13-java-udp-programming/COURSE_MATERIAL.md

 ## What will you do next?

-You will start the practical work!
+In the next chapter, you will learn the following topics:

+- Manage mu

 ## Additional resources